fasterize/nginx/README.markdown

 * Send customs http headers to client when using memcached module.
 Http headers are stored in memcached, with body data.
 * Hash keys before inserting into memcached : allow to have very big keys
-* Put data into memcached, with expire time
+* Put data into memcached, with expire time.
+You can use the `add` or `set` memcached command.
+* Delete data from memcached
 * Flush memcached
 * Get memcached'stats